Somatic Trauma Release

 You feel stuck in patterns of stress, tension, or overwhelm

-You want to soften fight–flight–freeze responses in your nervous system
+You want to soften fight-flight-freeze responses at the nervous system level

-You’re navigating grief, trauma, or big life transitions
+You're navigating grief, trauma, or significant life transitions

-Psychedelic journeys or other altered-state work were profound but not integrated or lasting
+Breathwork or altered-state experiences were profound but not integrated or lasting

 -